IB Diploma Overview

 IB Diploma Candidates are also required to enroll in and fulfill the three additional IB Core elements: Theory of Knowledge (TOK), Creativity-Activity-Service (CAS), and the 4000-word Extended Essay (EE).

 Student learning in IB courses is evaluated using a 7-point scale.
 A maximum IB Diploma score would be 45.
 An IB Diploma will be awarded to students who successfully undertake the Internal Assessments in each subject area, and sit comprehensive final exams in May of their Grade 12 year and achieve a minimum score of 24, including at least 12 in their 3 HL classes.
 The three IB Core Courses (TOK, CAS, and EE) are central to the growth of students in the IB Diploma Programme and are defining elements of a genuinely successful IB Diploma.

 IB Course Candidates:

 IB Course Candidates are Richmond Secondary School students who choose to take IB Courses without pursuing the full diploma.
 While IB Course Candidates receive a certificate from IB upon successful completion of their coursework, they will not receive an IB Diploma.
 Please note - first preference for seats in all IB courses will be reserved for students completing the IB Diploma.
-Course candidate students will be enrolled if classes have space, but can be displaced if classes fill up - and placed on a wait list.
+Course candidate students may be enrolled if classes have space, but they can be displaced if classes fill up - and placed on a wait list.
 Course Candidate students can usually transition to parallel courses in the Provincial program.

 For More Information on the RHS I.B.
 Diploma Programme: